realityfluxstudios/rfsbundledb/README.md

 Importing Data
 ==============

-I was trying to create a form within the website that allows the pasting of the JSON and clicking a button to import the data.
+~~I was trying to create a form within the website that allows the pasting of the JSON and clicking a button to import the data.
 Initially I wrote a rake task to import my JSON files into the database.
 I think that is the best way to import data.
 There is currently no checking for duplicate entries in the database.
-I will work on this for the Humble Bundle data.
+I will work on this for the Humble Bundle data.~~

+ To import date you must use the rake task I wrote. the command is `rake import_hb['/full/path/to/file.json']` or `rake import_ig['/full/path/to/file.json']`.
+This rake task will always be up to date with the latest schema. if there are any errors please report them via the issues.

 Indie Gala
 ==========

 Nothing special for this site.
 It is pretty straight forward.
-Go to each gift url and click the bookmarklet.
+Go to each gift url and click the RFS Bundle Scraper bookmarklet.
 For multiple copies of a single bundle just go to the subsequent gift urls and open the bookmarklet again.
 It will automatically combine the data properly.